-2. Using the diameters for the large craters noted above, and a ruler, what is the approximate diameter of the smallest crater you can make out in images #4 and #5?
+2. Using the diameters for the large craters noted above, and a ruler, what is the approximate diameters of the smallest craters you can clearly see in images #4 and #5?
 If the NMSU campus is about 1 km in diameter, compare the smallest crater you can see to the size of our campus.
 (5 points)